Corporate Governance

 (1) Methods of evaluating of the effectiveness of the Board of Directors

-• Roles and functions of the Board of Directors
+• Status of the Board of Directors' functions

-• Composition, roles and operating status of the Nomination Committee and Compensation Committee
+• Operations of the Nomination Committee, Compensation Committee and Group Audit Committee

 (2) Results of evaluations of the effectiveness of the Board of Directors

-The Company provides opportunities for training, as necessary, to Directors, Audit & Supervisory Board Members and Executive Officers to allow them to appropriately fulfill duties required in each respective area.
+The Company provides opportunities for training, as necessary, to Directors and Executive Officers to allow them to appropriately fulfill duties required in each respective area.

 (1) Total amount of remuneration, etc. for Directors and Audit & Supervisory Board Members